 Friday 16 June 2017 â Thomas Island to Shaw Island

 A very calm night was only interrupted by a few gusts of 20 knot winds here and then.
 It was an almost perfect night comfort wise.
-There was a little rain at 0500 and it was still a bit cloudy when we got up at 0800.
+There was a little rain at 0500 and it is still a bit cloudy when we get up at 0800.
 After a walk along the beach, Michael does a few things at the bow.
 He readjusts the screecher furler (turning it back to the correct position).
-He then attaches some cable ties to U-bolts to stop them undoing.
+He then attaches some cable ties to D-shackles to stop them undoing.

 We have breakfast and watch as Ilakai comes in and anchors next to us.
 After breakfast, we prepare to leave.
 We up anchor at 0920 and motor out of the anchorage.
 As soon as we are clear of the shallow water, we pull out the screecher and are doing 5.8 to 6.5 knots in 20 to 22 knots of south-easterly wind.

 The seas are not too bad, but there is a slight chop on our port beam which sometimes shakes us a bit.
-We pull in the screecher as we round Platypus Rock which is off the south-western point of Shaw Island.
+We pull in the screecher as we round Platypus Rock which is off the south-western point of Shaw Island (and interesting thing is in late August 2018 a large power boat ran straight up on Platypus Rock - it has a west cardinal mark to show where to keep clear of!).
 We then motor the short distance north to Burning Point and then east into the anchorage.
 We end up anchoring near where we did in 2015.
 You have to anchor a long way from the beach as it is very, very shallow for a great distance off the beach.